xumzheng/microsoft-graph-docs/concepts/transcripts-and-recordings.md

 }
 ```

 The decrypted notification payload looks like the following.
-The payload conforms to the recording[links to the new callRecording resource type page] schema.
+The payload conforms to the [recording](/api-reference/beta/resources/callrecording.md) schema.
 The payload is similar to that returned by GET operations.

 ```json
 {